How to Create a Drop-Down List in Excel

 Excel drop down list name box

 Now select the cell (or cells), which has a drop-down list to appear.
-We go then to the data tab on the ribbon and press the button Excel Data Validation.
+Go to the Data tab on the ribbon and press Data Validation button.

 Excel drop down list ribbon data validation button